Wheatstone LNG: Contractors

 Ready-for-startup operations support services will be provided by ODL, a subsidiary of Wood Group.
 The operability, reliability and maintainability contract was awarded to Clough AMEC.

 Developer

-Chevron Australia Pty.
-Ltd. owns 72 percent of the project.
-Royal Dutch Shell owns 6.4 percent of the project; Woodside owns 13 percent, KUFPEC Australia (Julimar) Pty.
-Ltd., a subsidiary of the Kuwait Foreign Petroleum Exploration Co., owns 7 percent; and Kyushu Electric Power Co. owns 1.6 percent of the project.
+Chevron owns 72 percent of the project.
+Shell owns 6.4 percent of the project; Woodside Energy owns 13 percent, Kufpec Australia, a subsidiary of the Kuwait Foreign Petroleum Exploration Company, owns 7 percent; and Kyushu Electric Power owns 1.6 percent of the project.

 Exports

 3.1 million tonnes of LNG per year will be exported to Tokyo Electric.
 Korea Gas Corp.
 (KOGAS) will buy 1.5 million tonnes per year.
 Tohoku Electric and Chubu Electric will each buy 1 million tons per year.
 300,000 tonnes per year will be exported to Kyushu Electric.